Caitlín Maude

-Caitlín Maude (22 May 1941 - 6 June 1982) was an Irish poet, language revival activist, teacher and actress.
+Caitlín Maude (22 May 1941 - 6 June 1982) was an Irish language poet, language revival activist, and actress.
 She is also well-known for her campaigns to improve the lives of women in Ireland.

 Early life

 Maude was born in Casla, County Galway, and reared in the Irish language.
 Her mother, Máire Nic an Iomaire, was a school teacher, and Caitlín received her primary education from her on a small island off the coast of Rosmuc, Connemara.
 Caitlín's father, John Maude, was from Cill Bhriocáin township near Rosmuc.
+Maude attended secondary school at Coláiste Chroí Mhuire, Spiddal, an all-Irish language school in County Galway.
+She would later credit one of her Irish language teachers there, Sister Ailbhe, as an early influence in cultivating her writing confidence.

-Caitlín Maude attended University College Galway, where she excelled in French.
+Caitlín Maude attended University College Galway, where she studied English, Irish, French, and Math.
 She became a teacher, working in schools in Counties Kildare, Mayo, and Wicklow.
 She also worked in other capacities in London and Dublin.

 Career

-She was widely known as an actress.
-She acted at the university, at An Taibhdhearc in Galway and the Damer Theatre in Dublin, and was particularly successful in a production of An Triail by Máiréad Ní Ghráda at the Damer Theatre in 1964.
-She played the protagonist, Máire Ní Chathasaigh, an unmarried mother who experiences family rejection, a stay in a Magdalene laundry, and ultimately murders her infant child followed by suicide.
-She herself was a playwright and co-authored An Lasair Choille with poet Michael Hartnett.

-She began writing modern literature in Irish in secondary school and developed a rhythm of poetry closely attuned to the rhythms of the Conamara Theas dialect of Connaught Irish, spoken in her native district.
+Maude began writing modern literature in Irish in secondary school and developed a rhythm of poetry closely attuned to the rhythms of the Conamara Theas dialect of Connaught Irish, spoken in her native district.
 Though not conventionally religious, Maude admitted in an interview that she had a deep interest in spirituality and that this had left its mark on her poetry.
 She was noted as a highly effective reciter of her own verse.
 Géibheann is the best-known of her poems, and is studied at Leaving Certificate Higher Level Irish in the Republic of Ireland.
 A posthumous collected edition, Caitlín Maude, Dánta, was published in 1984, Caitlín Maude: file in 1985 in Ireland and Italy, and Coiscéim in 1985.

+She was widely known as an actress.
+She acted at the university, at An Taibhdhearc in Galway and the Damer Theatre in Dublin, and was particularly successful in a production of An Triail by Máiréad Ní Ghráda at the Damer Theatre in 1964.
+She played the protagonist, Máire Ní Chathasaigh, an unmarried mother who experiences family rejection, a stay in a Magdalene laundry, and ultimately murders her infant child followed by suicide.
+In 2017, Former Irish Minister For Justice Máire Geoghegan-Quinn cited this performance as "pathbreaking": “Caitlín Maude played the role, when nobody talked about the issue and when, as we know, women were still devalued, still caricatured, still incarcerated and disenfranchised if they became mothers out of wedlock."
+Maude herself was a playwright and co-authored An Lasair Choille with poet Michael Hartnett.